XRPLF/rippled/API-CHANGELOG.md

 ### Breaking changes in 1.10

-- If the `XRPFees` feature is enabled, the `fee_ref` field will be removed from the Ledger subscription stream, because it will no longer have any meaning.
+- If the `XRPFees` feature is enabled, the `fee_ref` field will be removed from the [ledger subscription stream](https://xrpl.org/subscribe.html#ledger-stream), because it will no longer have any meaning.

 # In development